 Praxis Requirements can be found at the following website: (www.ets.org/praxis/hi)

 The Hawaii Teacher Standards Board (HTSB) licensure programs require that all applicants must:

 Pass the Praxis II Exam or have met subject-credit eligibility requirements per Hawaii Teacher Standards Board (HTSB) Guidelines before being placed for student teaching.

 Field Experience Policies

-Field experience is an integral part of the preparation of Chaminade teacher candidates, and involves a gradual induction into classrooms, first through Service Learning and Observation and Participation (O&P) activities and ultimately through student teaching in the candidate’s final semester.
-Field experience is designed and evaluated in the alignment with the Hawaii Teacher Standards Board (HTSB) and professional standards for O&P and student teaching.
-In order to participate in field experiences, teacher candidates must meet all academic requirements, and must demonstrate the professional dispositions aligned with HTSB standards.
+Field experience is an integral part of the preparation of Chaminade teacher candidates, and involves a gradual induction into classrooms, first through optional Service Learning and Observation and Participation (O&P) activities and ultimately through student teaching in the candidate’s final semester.
+Field experience is designed and evaluated in alignment with the Hawaii Teacher Standards Board (HTSB) and professional standards for O&P and student teaching.
+In order to participate in field experiences, teacher candidates must meet all academic requirements and must demonstrate professional dispositions aligned with HTSB standards.